MrGenius07/Shopping_website/README.md

-# Shopping Website App
+# Shopping Website Repository

-This is a Shopping Website application built with Next.js, featuring three main pages and various functionalities to enhance the shopping experience.
+This repository contains the source code for a simple shopping website with three main sections: Home Page, Registration Page, and Shopping Page.
 ## Overview

 The Shopping Website app consists of three main pages: